 For example, many of my students want to race through their reading passage.
 Therefore, you may set a goal for them to slow their pace down…enough to understand everything that they’re reading within the leveled reader.
 Switching the focus from rate to comprehension will guide a student to be successful long term.
 Then you can start measuring their growth based on these goals.

-I hope that you’re feeling less stressed about collecting data.
+I hope that you’re feeling less stressed about collecting guided reading data and implementing small groups.
 Once you develop your own consistent system of collecting and assessing students, you will be smooth sailing for years to come.
-Below I have listed a few questions I commonly receive, but remember to come back to this blog post if you have any additional questions.
-I’m here to help!
+Below I have listed a few

 1.How long is your guided reading block?